-s -Position
+Position

 The image can be positioned within the printing area.
 Simply click on the appropriate radio buttons.
 Changes are immediately displayed in the preview area.

 Size

 Clicking the top radio button allows manual adjustments based on printing resolution or dimensions.
-Enter the print resolution or one of the dimensions in the text box and click the apply button; the othe two values and the preview display change accordingly.
-With manual adjustments the print image can be made to bleed to the edge of the printing area by setting the dimensions larger than the area.
+Enter the print resolution or one of the dimensions in the text box and click the apply button; the other two values and the preview display change accordingly.
+Millimeters or inches can be specified for the dimensions.
+With manual adjustments, the print image can be made bleed to the edge of the printing area by setting the dimensions larger than the area.

 Click the size-to-page radio button to automatically size the image to the printing area.
 The print size can be adjusted between 1% and 100% of the printing area in integers.
 Click the apply button each time the percentage of reproduction is change to see the result in the preview area.

-- Preview area
+Preview area

 To preview the affect of the printing parameters.
-When any of the size settings are changed, the apply button must be used to view the change.
+When the any of the size settings are changed, the apply button must be used to view the change.

-□ Printer setup
+Printer setup

 To access the setup dialog box of the printer.

 Print

 To print the image.